Mean-field dynamics of infinite-dimensional particle systems: global shear versus random local forcing: AQRD versus AQS stress-strain curves and elastic modulus

 For a quasistatic global shear in the pre-yielding regime, starting from a RS equilibrium glass, the stress can be computed by taking the derivative of the glass free energy given by Eqs.~\eqref{eq-fg-scalar-shear}-\eqref{eq-qgammaAQRD} with respect to the `true' strain, ${\sigma_{\text{AQS}}(\gamma)=\partial_{\gamma} {\rm f}_g^{\text{AQS}}(\gamma)}$~\cite{book_parisi_urbani_zamponi_2020}.
 This definition has been used for instance to compute the quasistatic mean-field stress-strain curves given in Refs.~\cite{rainone_2015_PhysRevLett114_015701,rainone_urbani_2016_JStatMech2016_053302, urbani_zamponi_2017_PhysRevLett118_038001,altieri_2019_PhysRevE100_032140}, for sheared hard-sphere systems.
 Consequently, their AQRD counterparts are simply obtained by the following rescaling:

 As for the elastic modulus at zero strain, using the definition given by Eq.~(10.18) in~\cite{book_parisi_urbani_zamponi_2020}, it is simply given by:

-where ${\mu_{\text{AQS}}}$ is fixed by the rescaling packing fraction ${\widehat{\varphi}}$, the initial and final inverse temperatures ${\arga{\beta_0,\beta}}$, and of course the specific interaction potential ${v(r)=\redv(h)}$ with its typical interaction length ${\ell}$ fixing the units of length.
+where ${\mu_{\text{AQS}}}$ is fixed by \textit{(i)}~the rescaling packing fraction ${\widehat{\varphi}}$, \textit{(ii)}~the initial and final inverse temperatures ${\arga{\beta_0,\beta}}$, and of course \textit{(iv)}~the specific interaction potential ${v(r)=\redv(h)}$ with its typical interaction length ${\ell}$ fixing the units of length.
 Eq.~\eqref{elastic-modulus-zero-strain-AQRD} is particularly interesting since it predicts the ratio $\kappa$ of the initial elastic moduli to be directly given by the unitless variance ${\mathfrak{F}/\ell^2}$.
-These predictions can be rewritten as follows, denoting by $\tilde{\gamma}$ the `random strain' controlled in AQRD as opposed to $\gamma_{\text{shear}}$ the corresponding AQS strain, in order to match the notations used in Ref.~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706} (see its Eq.~(7)):
+These predictions can be rewritten as follows, denoting by $\tilde{\gamma}$ the `random strain' controlled in AQRD and $\gamma_{\text{shear}}$ the corresponding AQS strain, in order to match the notations used in Ref.~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706} (see its Eq.~(7)):

 These relations prescribe how one should rescale the AQRD mean-field stress-strain data to make them collapse on their AQS counterpart, and the other way around how to generate AQRD curves from an AQS one.
 These predictions, obtained in the infinite-dimensional limit, might extend to lower dimensions as far as mean-field-like quantities are considered.
 They have been tested in Ref.~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706} on two-dimensional numerical simulations, and the quantitative agreement was remarkably good for the stress-strain curves, the distributions of elastic moduli, of strain-step between stress drops (\textit{i.e.}~of the distance between two successible saddle points of the potential energy landscape), and of stress drops themselves.